Pieloth/ASUS-G713PV-fix/README.md

 >
 > - Flickers fixed
 > - Freeze on various Modern Standby combined situations with sleep or wake up, Fast Startup, Hibernation: All fixed.
-> - This requires a tweak on NVidia HD Audio driver, causing freezes in some situations.
-The Python script proposed can handle this tweak easily
-> - Black logon screen fixed by a simple tweak
+> - Black logon screen fixed, no random reboot anymore
 > - Enhance the Modern Standby experience to be closer to former S3 standby
-> - Random Reboot situation
 >
-A few Windows 11 settings tweaks in order to fix all ASUS G713PV, G713PI laptop unstabilities.
+> A tweak of NVidia HD Audio driver is needed to achieve this: Remove the PowerSettings key subfolder of this driver in Registry
+>
+> The Python script proposed in this repo executes this tweak easily

 So called Random reboots, sound cracklings, Fast Flickers, all those are now wipped and this laptop demonstrates good stability on load or on Modern Standby, which can now be fully enabled, along with Hibernate or Fast Startup.